Alex Trebek

-George Alexander Trebek (/trəˈbɛk/; July 22, 1940 – November 8, 2020) was a Canadian and American game show host and television personality.
+George Alexander Trebek (/trəˈbɛk/ trə-BECK; July 22, 1940 – November 8, 2020) was a Canadian and American game show host and television personality.
 Regarded as a pop culture icon, he was best known for hosting the syndicated quiz show Jeopardy! for 37 seasons from its revival in 1984 until his death in 2020.
 Trebek also hosted a number of other game shows, including The Wizard of Odds, Double Dare, High Rollers, Battlestars, Classic Concentration, and To Tell the Truth.
 He made appearances, usually as himself, in numerous films and television series.

 A native of Canada, Trebek became a naturalized American citizen in 1998.
 For his work on Jeopardy!, Trebek received the Daytime Emmy Award for Outstanding Game Show Host eight times.
 He died on November 8, 2020, at the age of 80, after 20 months with stage IV pancreatic cancer.
 At the time of his death, Trebek had been contracted to host Jeopardy! until 2022.

 Early life

-George Alexander Trebek was born on July 22, 1940, in Greater Sudbury, Ontario, Canada, the son of George Edward Trebek (born Terebeychuk, Теребейчу́к), a chef who had emigrated from Ukraine as a child (and spent a portion of his formative years in Japan) and Lucille Marie Lagacé (April 14, 1921 – 2016), a Franco-Ontarian.
+George Alexander Trebek was born on July 22, 1940, in Sudbury, Ontario, Canada, the son of George Edward Trebek (born Terebeychuk, Теребейчу́к), a chef who had emigrated from Ukraine as a child (and spent a portion of his formative years in Japan) and Lucille Marie Lagacé (April 14, 1921 – 2016), a Franco-Ontarian.
 Trebek's second nickname, Sai, originated from his father's time in Japan.
 Trebek had roots in Renfrew County, Ontario, where his maternal grandmother was born in Mount St. Patrick near Renfrew.
 Trebek grew up in a bilingual French-English household.
 He was almost expelled from boarding school.
 Shortly afterwards, Trebek attended a military college in Quebec, but dropped out when he was asked to shave his head.
 Trebek's first job at age 13 was as a bellhop at the hotel where his father worked as a chef.
-Trebek attended Sudbury High School (now Sudbury Secondary School) and then attended the University of Ottawa.
+Trebek attended Sudbury High School and the University of Ottawa.
 He graduated from the University of Ottawa with a degree in philosophy in 1961.
 While a university student, Trebek was a member of the English Debating Society.
 At the time, he was interested in a broadcast news career.